naveensiddu46/Student-alcohol-consumption/README.md

 # Student-alcohol-consumption
-In this, student alcohol consumption data is evaluated according to their student class, student school, sex, age and address
+In this, student alcohol consumption data is evaluated according to their student class, student school, sex, age and address.